 3. Support for promoting youth science experience activities

-4. Support for performing arts activities for young people and citizens of the prefecture
+4. Support for youth and prefectural performing arts activities

 Address9-1 Momijigaoka, Nishi-ku, Yokohama-shi, Kanagawa

 Business Hour* Autumn leaves slope hall, studio HIKARI, practice room (excluding reception desk) 9: 00-22: 00 * Theater reference room 9: 00-22: 00 * Youth reference room 9: 00-17: 00 * Youth support plaza 9 : 00-21: 00 (until 17:00 on Sundays) [Closed] Year-end and New Year (12 / 28-1 / 4) * However, the Youth Support Plaza, Youth Library, and Theater Library are closed every Monday. ..

 Glamorous and strange beauty corps musical by <PUNKBANK>"Magcal Theater" aims to discover and nurture young talents who will perform live performances in the future. ･･･Kanagawa Prefectural Youth Center2020.09.11

 Performance of "Integral heel doesn't rust" by fictional tatami at Youth Center"Magcal Theater" aims to discover and nurture young talents who will create future live performances.
 The grou ･･･Kanagawa Prefectural Youth Center2020.09.11